zimmski/tavor/doc/format.md

 START = +,4("a")
 ```

-And the next example repeats the string "a" at least twice.
+The following example repeats the string "a" at least twice.

 ```tavor
 START = +2,("a")